 The following conclusions can be made:

-- Stop loss is within ATR level – DANGER: stop loss is too close to price action and trade has too high chance of hitting the stop loss;
+- Stop loss is within ATR level - DANGER: stop loss is too close to price action and trade has too high a chance of hitting the stop loss.

 - Target is outside of ATR level - DANGER: take profit is too far away from price action and trade does not have a decent chance of not hitting the target zone.